stackshareio/awesome-stacks/README.md

 # Awesome Stacks
 [![StackShare](https://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](https://stackshare.io/stackshare/awesome-stacks)

-> Awesome tech stacks for all kinds of applications, inspired by [awesome.re](http://awesome.re).
+> Tech stacks for building different applications and features.

 Awesome Stacks is a community-curated list of tech stacks for building different applications and features.
 It is open source and inspired by the original [awesome list](http://awesome.re/).